 Now imagine the same situation, but instead of Netflix, you’re trying to watch a live stream of the Super Bowl.
 The stakes are much higher since you can’t just pause the game and come back later.
-Super Bowl needs a solution that will ensure you don’t miss a single play.
+An event as important as the Super Bowl needs a streaming solution that’s more than up to the task.

 In this article, we’ll explain what HTTP Live Streaming is and how it works.
 We’ll also give you some tips on how to use HLS to ensure a smooth streaming experience, troubleshoot any issues you may encounter, and more.